 3. Lunchbox or reusable lunch wrap

-If you’re the kind of traveller who packs their own lunch to take on adventures, then skip the plastic wrap and zip lock bags, and use something reusable.
+If you’re the kind of traveller who packs their own lunch to take on adventures, then skip the plastic wrap and zip lock bags, and use a more sustainable, reusable product.

 I use… beeswax wrap and a slimline lunchbox to store food when going on day hikes.
 The Bee’s Wrap Reusable Food Wraps are good for wrapping sandwiches, fruit, vegetables, cheese and bread, whether you’re home or away.